 Machu Picchu is site that was so well preserved for so long, AND that it was kept secret from those looting Conquistadors, it really just a miracle.
 Staring at the way those immense stones fit together, enjoying the views of Wayna Picchu (which I was way to exhausted to climb, but check out this info on climbing Wayna Picchu) and the rest of the surrounding mountains and imagining having to do that walk every week like Naty does.

 I spent a very pleasant couple of hours taking it all in.

-Then it started to rain and I headed for the buses to take me down the hill to Machu Picchu village to meet Naty and Vikings for pizza and beer.
-Hiking, ancient archeological treasure, pizza, and beer?
+Then it started to rain.
+So I headed for the buses to take me down the hill to Machu Picchu village to meet Naty and Vikings for pizza and beer.
+Hiking, ancient archeological Peruvian treasure, pizza, and beer?
 That’s my kind of day!